FE571 Quantitative Hedge Fund Strategies

 Prerequisites

-A background in probability and statistics, with a basic level of R programming, is required.
-FE570 (Market Microstructure and Trading Strategies) is required.
-FE515 (Introduction to R) is recommended.
+A background in econometrics, probability and statistics, with a basic level of programming, is required.
+Proficiency in Excel is extremely helpful in this class.
+Learn the keyboard shortcuts!

 Course Resources